YoinkBird/cyclesafe/report/report.md

 * determine the desired outputs of the project.
 -->

-Desired Outputs:
 Objective: The objective of this project is to help cyclists avoid severe injury when involved in a crash.
 Project Plan: This will be achieved by creating a data mining model to analyse crash data, and then integrating the model into a route-planning tool.
 Success Criteria: The project will be considered a success if the resulting product can be used by cyclists to evaluate any arbitrary route for the possibility of severe injury given a crash.
-In simpler terms, a successful project will provide a product which cyclists use to make informed decisions about which routes to choose.
+A successful project will provide a product which cyclists use to make informed decisions about which routes to choose.

 Constraints on the Objective:
 The objective of this project is not to help cyclist avoid crashes altogether, as the main data source is post-crash data.

 Original Objective: The objective was originally to help cyclists avoid crashes in general.
 However, during the feasibility assessment supporting data was found to be insufficient.
 In particular, there is no data on the number of cyclists for a given road segment, and the crash data lists only reported crashes instead of a cross-sample of all crashes.

 ### Feasibility Assessment